 What are the new findings?

-This study involved analysis of long term clinical follow data and found that over time 66 (8.2%) out of 807 patients initially diagnosed with chronic pancreatitis had insufficient criteria to sustain a diagnosis of chronic pancreatitis.
+This study involved analysis of long term clinical follow-up data and found that over time 66 (8.2%) out of 807 patients initially diagnosed with chronic pancreatitis had insufficient criteria to sustain a diagnosis of chronic pancreatitis.
 There was no progression on imaging to sustain a diagnosis of chronic pancreatitis.
 Patients were variously diagnosed as having early, indeterminate and possible chronic pancreatitis using established criteria but also as having changes ‘consistent’ with chronic pancreatitis based on one or more standard EUS parenchymal or other imaging and clinical features but without reference to any of the actual classification systems.

 How might this impact on clinical practice in the foreseeable future?